 Many say creativity is the expression of the soul and I wholeheartedly agree with that.
 You can think of creativity as the gateway to a realm of life that is way beyond the intellect.
 Imagination, creativity, inspiration and sensuality are all trait that can be attributed to the heart, figuratively speaking.
 Therefore, one of the easiest ways to encourage the heart to speak up is by engaging it in a creative way.

-It again doesn’t matter so much if creativity is just the expression of your heart or even of something much greater and powerful, but it is for a fact that creativity doesn’t emerge from the intellect.
-The great painters such as van Gogh, inspiring composers such as van Beethoven, stunning musicians and artists that made you speechless with their wonderful creations have used many tools ranging from creativity and imagination – rationality, logic and reason are none of them.
+It again doesn’t matter so much if creativity is just the expression of your heart or even of something much greater and powerful, but it is a fact that creativity doesn’t emerge from the intellect.
+The great painters such as van Gogh, inspiring composers such as van Beethoven, stunning musicians, and artists that made you speechless with their wonderful creations have used many tools ranging from creativity and imagination – rationality, logic and reason are none of them.

 By engaging in creative activities – no matter if you draw an artwork, take photos, make music or create a masterpiece – your heart will speak through you.
 Creative works will strengthen your connection with the heart and will allow you to discover the things in life you are really passionate about.
-For further advices on how to stir creativity, please see the article Ways to Enhance Creativity.
+For further advice on how to stir creativity, please see the article Ways to Enhance Creativity.

 #8 Listen to your body signals